Homeless Housing Assistance Program (HHAP)

 HHAP is the sole program of the Homeless Housing Assistance Corporation (HHAC), a public benefit corporation established as a subsidiary of NYS Homes and Community Renewal.
 HHAC has an annual competitive request for proposals (RFP) process that stays open throughout the year until all the funding is allocated.

 At least $5 million must be awarded each year for HIV/AIDS housing.
 OTDA also makes awards in accordance with geographic diversity and has a priority for projects with Empire State Supportive Housing Initiative (ESSHI) awards.
+Additionally, up to $1 million may be used for emergency shelter repairs in local social service districts with a population of less than five million.

 HHAP can fund 100% of the capital cost, though this is more typical of projects outside New York City.
 In New York City, HHAP funding is often viewed as critical seed money or gap financing to secure capital financing for projects.